wtsky/javascript-style-guide/README.md

 [[↑ back to top]](#TOC)

-<a name='type-coercion'>Type Casting & Coercion</a>
+<a name='type-coercion'>Type Casting & Coersion</a>
 ---------------------------------------------------

 - Perform type coercion at the beginning of the statement.

 - Strings:

     ```javascript
     //  => this.reviewScore = 9;

+    // good
+    var totalScore = '' + this.reviewScore;

     // bad
     var totalScore = this.reviewScore + '';

     // good
-    var totalScore = '' + this.reviewScore;
+    var totalScore = this.reviewScore + ' total score';

     // bad
     var totalScore = '' + this.reviewScore + ' total score';

-    // good
-    var totalScore = this.reviewScore + ' total score';
     ```

 - Use `parseInt` for Numbers and always with a radix for type casting.

     ```javascript
     var inputValue = '4';

+    // good
+    var val = Number(inputValue);

+    // good
+    var val = parseInt(inputValue, 10);

     // bad
     var val = new Number(inputValue);